Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 This process repeats thousands of times across many examples, gradually tuning the system to recognize the right patterns.

 So it's not just about having many inputs—it's about this **predict-compare-adjust** cycle that enables the system to learn from those inputs.

+---

+Machine learning means computers learn from examples instead of following programmed rules.
+Remember the spam filter?
+Instead of writing rules for every spam variation, we show it millions of labeled emails and it learns the patterns itself.

+Pattern recognition is the core mechanism.
+During training, the system analyzes examples and identifies patterns (like "emails with 'click here' and suspicious links are usually spam").
+During operation, it compares new cases against those learned patterns to make decisions ("this new email matches spam patterns, so filter it").

+Think of it like this:
+1. - Training = learning what patterns to look for.
+   - Operation = recognizing those patterns in new situations.